Economics Applied econometrics

 Our research involves the development and use of a range of statistical methods to explore both microeconomic and macroeconomic problems.
-This include the development of new measures of the modern economy, development of spatial econometrics and econometric techniques, and work to develop approaches to producing more timely indicators of the macroeconomy through ‘nowcasting’.
+This include the development of new measures of the modern economy, development of econometric techniques (with a particular specialism in Bayesian econometrics), and work to develop approaches to producing more timely indicators of the macroeconomy through ‘nowcasting’.

 “Regional Nowcasting in the UK”, Office for National Statistics, Economic Statistics Centre of Excellence,

 (Gary Koop, Stuart McIntyre, and James Mitchell (Warwick)).

 - Stuart McIntyre